Benefits of Exercise for Children: The Foundational Key to Lifelong Health

 It can compensate for other shortcomings in care, but its absence is a deficit that nothing else can fill.
 The CDC’s physical activity guidelines provide an excellent framework for parents and caregivers.

-2. The Hidden Risks of a Sedentary Childhood
+The Hidden Health Risks of a Sedentary Childhood

 The consequences of inactivity go far beyond fitness — they actively set children on a path toward disease and structural problems.
 A sedentary lifestyle disrupts normal growth patterns, reduces bone-loading and muscle development, and impairs cardiovascular and metabolic function.
 The benefits of exercise for children are therefore not optional extras; they are essential protections that build resistance to many of these avoidable harms.